mcleve25/CMSC320-Final-Project/index.md

 **Future Steps**

-Our Random Forest model had a *$R^2$* score of 0.68, which means it covered about 68% of the variability in data.
+Our Random Forest model had a R squared score of 0.68, which means it covered about 68% of the variability in data.
 While this shows our model was effective, it also shows that there is room for improvement: